 A basic understanding of Taoist philosophy can help us grasp how yoga affects the crucial tissues of the body, including muscles, bones, and connective tissue.
-This primer explains how to categorize those tissues as Yin or Yang.
+Learn how to categorize those tissues as Yin or Yang in this primer.

 There is so much to say about the human body.
 For example, the thirtieth edition of Gray’s Anatomy runs to nearly 1700 pages—and that is just a description of body parts!
 Textbooks on physiology easily go into the thousands of pages.
 But what is most immediately relevant to hatha yoga practitioners is a simple question: “How does my body move?” or, even more precisely, “Why does my body not move the way I want it to?”